 Work to live or live to work?
 Only you can answer that question, just make sure your balance is a healthy one.

 Choosing the right consultancy firm to work for may require both a bit of soul searching and some proper, time-consuming analysis.
 However, it’s worth it if you want to make a confident decision for your career, and a relatively small price to pay considering how important your working life is.

 The good news is that we are here to make it easier.
-Every year we place hundreds of candidates in top consultancy roles, right across the globe.
-Whether you are just starting your career or are looking for the next step, we can help you find a role that fits.
+Every year we place hundreds of candidates in top consultancy roles, right across the globe and at every level.
+Whether you are just starting your consultancy career or are looking for the next step, we can help you find a role that fits.
 Contact us for more advice, send over your CV, or browse current opportunities.